 The most unique aspect of golf simulators is that, with a screen and projector, the image is projected to a lifelike size and you get the sense that you’re playing golf at an actual course.

 It’s more cost-effective to hit into a net and view the simulation on your PC or mobile device, but a screen and projector offers the most realistic experience.

-3. They come with software.
+3. They use simulation software.